 Whatever they lack in amount they make up for in quality.
 I didn’t manage to think of any integrations I could want that Squarespace doesn’t have either.
 You would really have to find a hipster software to use in order to find something not available.

-Some integrations that are included are Amazon affiliate tracking, Mailchimp, Instagram, and Pinterest, to name a few.
+Squarespace includes certain integrations such as Amazon affiliate tracking, Mailchimp, Instagram, and Pinterest, to name a few.

 Going Beyond the Template